 - Flat to 3-in-12 — 1

-Finally, you’ll want to take your surface area figure, the measurements you came up with earlier, and multiply that by your roof-pitch factor in order to find your effective rain-collection area.
+Finally, you’ll want to take your surface area figure, the measurements you came up with earlier, and multiply that by your roof-pitch factor to find your effective rain-collection area.

 So for example, let’s say your roof measured 1,000 square feet – and when you measured its pitch, you found it to be 6-in-12 inches.
 That gives us a roof-pitch factor of 1.1, which, when multiplied by the total surface area, gives 1,100 square feet.
 That’s the figure you need to be working with or else you risk a guttering problem.

 Picking Your Gutter Size